 Feel free to take a look at our full guide on different blogging platforms and services for new Filipino bloggers.

-4. Add Your Plugins
+4. Selecting WordPress Plugins

 At this stage on how to start a blog in the Philippines, I assume that you have your web hosting service and your website.
 The next step is to add pluggings.